ed-favour/youtube_clone/README.md

 # youtube_clone
-This is is youtube clone
+This is a responsive youtube clone
+Technologies used includes: HTML and CSS